Abandoned spiral ramp turns into public art space in Seoul

 The first two sections near the entrance exhibit two round-shaped digital installations named “Moving Daily Life” on the wall.
 Created by artist Yang Jeong-wok, the displays that look like spaceship windows show images of certain spaces, like the inside of a building or a factory, which change or move when viewed from different angles.

-Walking up to the top floor, one encounters a glowing metal artwork dubbed “Net of Life,” built by Kim Ju-hyeon, another artist who participated in the renovation project.
+The walk up to the top floor is lined by a glowing metal artwork dubbed “Net of Life,” built by Kim Ju-hyeon, another artist who participated in the renovation project.
 Multiple iron pipes are stacked together with yellow light being shown on them.
 The artwork reflects the interconnection between individuals and society that are intertwined in a huge net, the artist explains.

 “Docking Seoul” opened to public on Oct.
 18. It was named as such, with the reference to its old function of connecting traffic to Seoul Station, which serves as a gateway to the capital for people living across the country and vice versa.